madyark/MS1-project/README.md

             ![Image showing the first part of the 'Shop' section of the 'Spread the Word' page](assets/readme-media/shop.PNG)

-        1. The two links follow the normal link-conventions established prior in the website, with large highlighted text and an arrow-icon, indicating that the user is looking at a link.
-The first links takes the user to the organization's general home page and the second link takes them to their online store.
+        1. The links to the specific articles of clothing that are displayed are not very obvious, and a user who has not read the body of the section may not know that these images are clickable elements that lead them to an external page.

-            The links to the specific articles of clothing that are displayed are less obvious, and a user who has not read the body of the section may not know that these images are clickable elements that lead them to an external page.
             However, a user who has read the body will easily understand that these images also serve as links.

             ![Image showing the 'Self Care is for Everyone' webpage of a specific clothing article](assets/readme-media/self-care-is-for-everyone.PNG)